 Place a bucket in your work sink to catch waste water.

-Linseed Oil Paint is non-toxic and 100% micro plastic free so it does not pose the same risk as modern plastic paints in the water system but the natural pigments are basically dirt and putting that down your drain is not recommended.
+Linseed Oil Paint is non-toxic and 100% micro-plastic free so it does not pose the same risk as many modern coatings in the water system but the natural pigments are basically dirt and putting that down your drain is not recommended.

-Pour a quarter sized amount of Linseed Oil Soap into the palm of your hand, work into the bristles, and rinse.
+Pour a quarter sized amount of Linseed Oil Soap into the palm of your hand, work into the bristles, and rinse with warm water.
 Repeat as needed until the water runs clear.

 Work soap into the bristles from different directions and rinse from all directions.

 If cleaning brushes seems to be giving you trouble, try leaving your brushes in Linseed Oil Soap and water for an hr or so to break down the oil and speed up the cleaning process above.